 City of Seattle Comprehensive Child Care Program

 The City of Seattle helps low- and moderate-income working families pay for child care.
 A family may choose from more than 100 high-quality licensed child care programs in Seattle.
 To be screened in English, call 206-386-1050.
 For eligibility information and to learn about services in other languages, click here.

 CCR's Child Care Financial Assistance Program

-Child Care Resources administers a child care financial assistance program for residents of Bellevue, Kent, and Redmond who have a child ages 1-month to 12-years in licensed child care.
-To apply, click here for an application.
+Child Care Resources administers a child care financial assistance program for residents of Auburn, Bellevue, Kent, and Redmond who have a child ages 1-month to 12-years in licensed child care.
+To learn more and apply, click here.
 Please mail or fax the completed application to CCR, or call us at 206-329-1011, ext.
-268.
+235.